 - Sigh, do you want more?
 They were just different bikes.

-They 900SS and 916 did keep in common being large-displacement Desmo V-twins, and having a dry clutch for that clackety-clack Ducati fans can’t get enough of.
+They 900SS and 916 did keep in common being large-displacement Desmo V-twins, and having a dry clutch for that clackety-clack that Ducati fans can’t get enough of.

 People loved the damn thing, no matter what version it came in.
 Here’s the opening paragraph from Hunter S. Thompson’s piece in Cycle World: